maciekmm/container-tabs-sidebar/README.md

 # Container Tabs Sidebar

-A firefox addon that shows currently opened tabs in a sidebar grouped by a container.
+A firefox addon that shows currently opened tabs in a sidebar grouped by a privacy container.

 ![Promotional screenshot](./assets/screenshot.png)

 ## How to use

 In order to use this addon it's recommended to have firefox version >=59 installed.
-It might work with versions >=54, but there were no tests done with that version.
+It might work with a version as low as 54, but there were no tests done with these builds.
 You can download the latest firefox from [firefox.com](https://www.mozilla.org/en-US/firefox/new/)

 ### Installing from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/container-tabs-sidebar/?src=github)